Gloss is an important aesthetic characteristic that can be quantitavely measured. Gloss meters facilitate this quality control process.

 Which measuring angle should be used?

-If a gloss reading is over 70GU (i.e. relatively high gloss) at 60° then a reading at 20° is often selected.
-If a gloss reading is below 10GU (i.e. low gloss) at 60° then a reading at 85° is often selected.
+If a gloss reading is over 70GU (i.e. relatively high gloss) at 60° then a reading at 20° is often selected to achieve enhanced differentiation.
+If a gloss reading is below 10GU (i.e. low gloss) at 60° then a reading at 85° is often selected to achieve enhanced differentiation.
 Our GM2 gloss meter has the capability to measure at all three of these angles simultaneously.